nickarora/full-stack-redux/readme.md

 * Set the NODE_ENV environment variable to 'production'
 * Set the MONGOLAB_URI environment variable to your mongodb URI
+* Update config/default.json express.prodHost to reflect your production host

-with your environment variables set, run:
+with your environment variables/config set, run:

 ```npm start```